I shall try to stay away from as many technical words and as much jargon as I can.

 The front and back flaps have something to say and experienced readers may find clues in a summary statement or author’s note.
 But the text and graphics on the cover deliver the most immediate and indelible impression.
 A cover’s imagery can establish character, setting, and plot.
 A cover’s style can suggest tone, mood, and narrative quality.
 And extraordinary covers employ both elements in synergy.

-Second step, be sure of your target audience.
+The second step, be sure of your target audience.
 That is the people who read the same genre as your book.
-(Known as demographics in the trade!)
+(Known as demographics in the trade)